-Another common wildlife management practice in the Southeast is soil disturbance and establishment of food and cover crops in fields and food plots.
-A component of early successional habitat in the landscape can enhance populations of many game species.
-Because of land-use history, many properties already contain an existing mosaic of habitats that range in their degree of disturbance.
+contain an existing mosaic of habitats that range in their degree of disturbance.
 Existing fields and food plots should be incorporated into the system of wildlife plantings as much as possible.
 If additional food plots are desired, they should be located in previously disturbed areas rather than disking up high quality groundcover.
 These features should be permanently sited.
 Avoid the use of aggressive exotic plants, such as Lespedeza bicolor, as alternatives are available that serve similar functions.
 For quail, many managers rely more on supplemental feeding than small food plots embedded in the woods.

-In recent years, extremely low rates of pine timber stocking have been advocated as a means of boosting quail populations.
+In some cases, extremely low rates of pine timber stocking have been suggested as a means of boosting quail populations.
 An open woodland structure that allows sufficient sunlight to reach the forest floor to support a species-rich grass-dominated understory is an important component of quail management.
 However, reducing stocking to some of the suggested levels can, in some cases, reduce the supply of pine needles to a point that prescribed fire alone is not sufficient to maintain understory vegetation, ultimately leading to hardwood control problems.
 Lower densities may not be appropriate for other species of interest, such as whitetail deer or red-cockaded woodpecker.
 Very low stocking levels can also limit future options for timber management, thereby reducing timber income and cash flow from the property over the long term.